 As an artist's co-op, Uptown Gallery allows each visitor to experience the artwork and the artists who created it.
 The gallery's unique feature is that it is staffed by the artists themselves.
 Each time you visit the gallery you will have the rare opportunity to meet one of the artists whose work is shown here.
 The gallery has more than 30 outstanding artists, with work in a varied palette of media and techniques.

-The opening reception will be on Friday December 2, from 5 to 9 P.M.
+The opening reception will be held on Friday June 1, from 5 to 8:30 p.m.

 Go to the ELM Gallery

 Uptown Gallery's Featured artist, Marti Franks, charms with her watercolor/pen & ink exhibit in "Off the Beaten Path". she enjoys painting everyday places in cities such as Richmond and Prague, but also small villages and towns.
 She is especially drawn to places that are not the usual tourist fare.
 The exhibit continues in the Main and Frable galleries through June 30th.
 A supporting cast of some 20 other Uptown members explore subject matter relating to their own interests.

 Click for Driving Directions.
 Free parking is available when you visit Uptown Gallery.
 You may park in the parking lot at the corner of Randolph and Main Streets.
 There is an entrance on Randolph Street.

 Click Facebook logo to follow Uptown Gallery on Facebook

 1305 West Main Street, Richmond VA 23220